 Training With Hyperbarics International:

-Clinical/Diver Medical Training Programs for physicians, allied medical personnel, DMO, DMT, CHT, and a must for all scuba diving instructors and dive rescue personnel!
-Diving / Hyperbaric Medical Team Training Programs with Chamber Operations for:
+Diving and clinical hyperbaric training/certification program approved by the AMA, UHMS, and International Board of Undersea Medicine (IBUM) for physicians, allied medical personnel, DMO, DMT, CHT, and a must for all scuba diving instructors and dive rescue personnel!
+Diving/Hyperbaric Medical Team Training Programs with Chamber Operations for:

-- Diver Medical Technicians, basic and advanced (DMT)
+- Diver Medical Technicians – Basic and Advanced (DMT) – 40 CEUs

 - A Must for Scuba Diving Instructors and Dive Rescue Personnel